adamghill/dj/README.md

 - [click](https://click.palletsprojects.com/): ridiculously full-featured library to help implement CLI programs in Python; it has all the bells and most of the whistles
 - [attrs](https://www.attrs.org/): would you like easy classes in Python? yes, please
 - [delegator.py](https://github.com/amitt001/delegator.py): dealing with subprocess is a pain, but delegator hides all the ugly cruft behind a nice API
+- [python-dotenv](https://github.com/theskumar/python-dotenv): 12-factor all the things with .env files

 # Prior art
 This isn't a new idea and there are a few other implementations out there that do similar things.
 But, uh, I like mine. 😀